bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 # Outline

+Housekeeping:

+- Office hour room moved to ESB 3174 when possible.
+- Can't accept late submissions for Assignments 2+.
+Solutions made available right away.
+- Questions for Assignment 2?
+	- Hint for ISLR 8(c): `prune.tree()` from the `tree` package in R will prune a fitted tree.

+Concepts:

+- CART:
+	1. For numeric predictors, decisions can only involve one threshold.
+	2. Decisions are always binary.
 - What is "Probabilistic forecasting" and "Quantile regression"; how to interpret the forecasts/predictions; and to have a sense of when it's appropriate to use them.
 - Probabilistic forecasts: how to estimate (plot) predictive distribution densities using subset approaches.
 - Quantile Regression: